mvcds/my-library/carreer/development/programming/code/function/Hindley–Milner notation.md

 ---
-aliases: [Hindley-Milner Type Signatures, Hindley-Milner Notation]
+aliases: [Hindley-Milner Type Signatures, Hindley-Milner Notation, Damas–Milner or Damas–Hindley–Milne, HM]
 ---

 A special notation for specifying what [[Type Systems|types]] of parameter a [[function]] takes, and what it returns